Dreamscent/Dreamscent.github.io/_posts/2020-06-01-From-Zero-to-OSCP.md

 The scope of the PWK course is extremely vast, everything including the kitchen sink is being thrown at you.
 You have to know a little bit of everything to start off.
-To learn something, you need to see how it's done.
-While it can be extremely helpful to read and dive into the technicalities of how each exploitation technique works, you need to prioritise expanding your breadth of knowledge as wide as possible.
+To learn something more effectively, you need to see how it's done.
+While it can be extremely helpful to read and dive into the technicalities of how each exploitation technique works, you need to prioritise expanding your breadth of knowledge as wide as possible first.
 In order to cut a hole through a wall, you must first be able to make a small crack in it.
+There's no point in hammering away at one part of the wall, when you don't know where the weak spot of the said wall is.